 If you provide the vitamins and minerals to your body through your diet, your skin will heal and repair itself in no time.

 Eating processed and packaged foods offers no nutritional value, minerals or vitamins your body needs while healing.

 It actually needs to work harder to digest junk food while it should be focusing on healing.

 Food for Thought

-There are so many alternatives, therapies, supplements and creams to try when dealing with wet/oozing/infected eczema.
+There are so many alternatives, therapies, supplements and creams to try when dealing with infected, wet, weep and oozing eczema.
 It can be hard to figure out what is worth your time and money.

 In my opinion, if you try any combination of the 5 above and work on your diet, I can guarantee that you will see some improvements in no time.
 Give it at least 90 days before you look to switch things up again.

 It takes some time when you take a natural approach to see results.
 However, as you stick to it, things will start to snowball and you will see improvements!